EYABA12/-End--of-Study-Internship/README.md

   - Communicates with the mock-up via SSH
   - Executes the test and returns results to Jenkins, displayed in the application

 After the test, the tester can download the log and report files.
-If the test fails, it might be because of a hardware problem, a bug, or simply a mistake.
+If the test fails → it might be due to a hardware problem, a bug, or a simple mistake.
-If it is a bug  The tester should inform the developer to fix the issue.
+If it is a bug → the tester should inform the developer to fix the issue.
-To make communication easier between testers and developers=> I integrated Api Jira into the application so testers can create bug tickets directly from the app.
+To make communication easier between testers and developers → I integrated the Jira API into the application so testers can create bug tickets directly from the app.
-Finally, I deployed the application on a server so testers can access it using a simple URL, without installing anything.
+Finally → the application is deployed on a server, allowing testers to access it via a simple URL without installing anything.

 ---